 As a buyer, as mentioned above, you will likely be required to get an appraisal before closing.
 If you are not required to or you decide to pay for the house in full or with alternative sourcing, an appraisal can still help protect your investment.
 You do not want to overpay for your dream house.

-Both valuations are important during the home buying process.
+Both fair market value and appraised value are important during the home buying process.
 However, it would not be fair to compare the two as they each have a different purpose.

 Fair market valuations are typically used so the seller knows where to start their listing price.
 A higher fair market value is good for the seller as it means that they will get more money from sale.
 A lower value means the house might sell below what the seller was originally hoping for.